Skip to main content

 set_control_par()

-Change various parameters of the specified UI control
+Change various parameters of the specified UI widget.

-The ID number of the UI control.
-You can retrieve the ID number with get_ui_id()
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <control-parameter>